COSEWIC Assessment Process, Categories and Guidelines 1

 Reasons for considering a special case must be presented and supporting information must be provided; this should normally be reviewed and agreed to by COSEWIC before a status report is prepared.

 COSEWIC’s revised criteria to guide the status assessment of wildlife species.
 These were in use by COSEWIC by November 2001, and are based on the revised IUCN Red List categories (IUCN 20012).
-Some minor changes to definitions were made in 2011 to make COSEWIC criteria more consistent with IUCN criteria.
+Some minor changes to definitions were made in 2011 and 2014 to make COSEWIC criteria more consistent with IUCN criteria.
 An earlier version of the quantitative criteria was used by COSEWIC from October 1999 to May 2001 (http://www.cosewic.gc.ca/eng/sct0/original_criteria_e.cfm) For definitions of terms, see COSEWIC’s Glossary of Definitions and Abbreviations.
 This table is a short-hand reminder, for more fulsome guidance on applying these criteria see the latest IUCN Redlist guidelines.

 COSEWIC’s approach to assigning status is, first, to examine the Canadian status of a wildlife species or other Designatable Unit below the species level in isolation and then, if deemed appropriate, to consider the potential for “rescue” from extra-regional subpopulations (e.g., from across an international boundary or from another Designatable Unit within Canada).
 The rescue effect is the immigration of gametes or individuals that have a high probability of reproducing successfully, such that extirpation or decline of a wildlife species, or some other Designatable Unit, can be mitigated.
 If the potential for rescue is high, the risk of extirpation may be reduced, and the status may be downgraded.
 COSEWIC addresses this by applying the following guidelines developed by IUCN for this purpose (Gardenfors et al. 19993 ).